 While severe cases of Astraphobia in dogs may require prescription sedatives from your veterinarian, there are some natural products that you may want to try first.

 This natural extract is made from hemp, a non-psychoactive plant in the cannabis family.
-In countless scientific studies, CBD has been shown to reduce anxiety.
+In countless scientific studies, CBD has been shown to have a calming effect.
 It does this by activating specific receptors in the body’s endocannabinoid system which work with the central nervous system to regulate many biological processes, including mood.

-No wonder many professional dog trainers and dog owners have found that a small oral dose of full spectrum CBD Oil, such as that offered here at LolaHemp, is effective at reducing thunderstorm related fear in dogs.
+No wonder many professional dog trainers and dog owners have found that a small oral dose of full spectrum CBD Oil, such as that offered here at LolaHemp, can help calm thunderstorm related fear in dogs.

 Another natural product that could help your dog with fear of thunder is a compression vest made just for dogs.
 It seems that some of our furry friends find comfort in these tightly fitting vests.
 Although it does not work for all sufferers, many people report near instant and complete relief from symptoms of Astraphobia in their pets using these pressure vests.